The Best Neighbourhoods in Edmonton

 The Sterling communities close to Downtown include:

-Strathearn tends to be the go-to choice for people who want to bridge the gap between country and city lifestyles.
+Strathearn is the best area to live in Edmonton for people who want to bridge the gap between country and city lifestyles.
 It’s on the banks of the North Saskatchewan, so you’re able to enjoy all the natural beauty that surrounds the area year-round.
 At the same time, you’re close to all the excitement of the Downtown area.
-Homes here may even have a view of the city skyline.
+Homes here may even have a view of the city skyline or the River Valley.

 Strathearn is also close to Connors Road, giving you easy access to all that the city of Edmonton has to offer.